k-Dimensional Agreement in Multiagent Systems: Agreement algorithms over sparse digraphs

-The lemma provides a graph-theoretic description of the characteristic polynomial: it shows that the $\ell$-th coefficient of $\det (\lambda I - A)$ is a sum of terms such that each summand is the product of edges in a Hamiltonian $\ell$-decomposition of $\mc G$.
-We illustrate the claim through an~example.
+The lemma provides a graph-theoretic description of the characteristic polynomial: it shows that the $\ell$-th coefficient of $\det (\lambda I - A)$ is a sum of terms; each summand is the product of edges in a cycle family of length $\ell$ of $\mc G$.

 \begin{example} Consider the digraph in \figurename~\ref{fig:cycleFamilies}(a).
 We have: